 Removing a protective style can be tedious, especially if it involves extensions.
 Do you know how to take down a weave by yourself, or will you need help?
 How much time do you have?
 Some stylists charge a fee for taking out a style, and many more flat out refuse to do it.
 One trick I've learned is that you don't need to finish it all in one night.
 Strategically start from the back and sides, then work your way in toward the middle.
 If you need to stop, you can always leave the remainder down to hide what's gone.
 Another alternative is to simply use a headwrap -- no one has to know what's going on underneath!

 This is the most critical component of your choice to protectively style your hair.
 Make sure your stylist doesn't install the hairdo too tightly and refrains from placing undue stress on your hairline.
 This will lead to breakage and even baldness over time.
 If you're getting a weave, learn how to cleanse and moisturize your hair underneath.
 Many people assume they can abandon their hair regimen if they have a protective style, but the truth is your natural hair is still growing and needs to be cared for!

 One last thing you might want to consider is how appropriate the style is for your work or school environment.
 Hopefully they're open-minded enough to realize that the way a person chooses to style her hair has nothing to do with her competence and ability, but unfortunately not all employers are that considerate.
 For instance, there has been a lot of press lately surrounding the US armed forces and their racists regulations pertaining to natural hair.
 If the rules in your workplace are unreasonable, I encourage you to stand up for your natural hair!
 Show your employer that when done properly, dreadlocks can - and do - look professional.
 Wear your cornrows neatly, and work hard so the company has absolutely no reason to fire you.

 What factors do you consider when protective styling?
-Let me know in a comment below!
+Let us know in a comment below!